fdazen/fda-documentation/rates_set_up.md

 ---
 title: Rates Set Up
 tags:
   - rate set up
+keywords: >-
-keywords: "rates, taxes, add-ons, master rates, derived rates, duplicate rates, daily rate grid, season periods"
+  rates, taxes, add-ons, master rates, derived rates, duplicate rates, daily rate grid, season periods
-last_updated: "November 17th, 2015"
+last_updated: 'November 17th, 2015'
+summary: >-
-summary: "This section covers everything you need to know about rates set-up, taxes, fees and add-ons.
-We will start with tax and fee creation before going into the different ways you can reproduce your rate structure into Frontdesk Anywhere."
+  This section covers everything you need to know about rates set-up, taxes, fees and add-ons.
+We will start with tax and fee creation before going into the different ways you can reproduce your rate structure into Frontdesk Anywhere.
 published: true
 ---